-The 6.7L engine utilizes a frequency-based hot film air meter.
+The 6.7L and 3.2L engines utilize a frequency-based hot film air meter.
 The digital output varies its period to indicate a change in mass air flow.
 If the period is outside of a specified range, a fault is detected and the appropriate P-code is set.